YushiOMOTE/motherbase-web/content/posts/chip-8.md

 ---
-title: "Chip 8"
+title: "Chip 8 story"
 date: 2019-12-06T11:51:05+09:00
 ---

-# Chip-8 story
+## Introduction

 This is the article for [the 6th day of qiita advent calendar](https://qiita.com/advent-calendar/2019/giroppon-fintech).